My First Look at Buying Property Overseas: Is It Worth the Headache?

 Show Notes

 A $280,000 apartment in Lisbon.
-Cap-rate: 5.2%.
-Same cash-flow profile as a $420,000 duplex in Austin — except the Austin duplex would run you 4.1%.
+Cap rate: 5.2%.
+Same cash flow profile as a $420,000 duplex in Austin — except the Austin duplex runs 4.1%.
 That's a full point of yield.
-For the first time in my investing career, I'm seriously asking: what if the best deal isn't in the US?
+For the first time in 15 years of stateside investing, I'm seriously asking: what if the best deal isn't in the US?

-I've spent 15 years building a portfolio stateside.
-But cap-rates in hot American metros have compressed to 4% and 5%.
-Portugal, Greece, Spain — they're still sitting at 5% to 8%.
+Cap rates in hot American metros have compressed to 4–5%.
+Portugal, Greece, Spain — still sitting at 5–8%.
 The math is hard to ignore.
 So I'm opening the international playbook.
 And I'm nervous.

 Timestamps